JulianCataldo/web-garden/app/Scroll/Observer/README.md

 # Astro — Scroll observer

 Viewport scroll position watcher which binds data attributes to `body` for further CSS usage.
+Scroll event is properly throttled.

+Three areas are handled : Top, Bottom, and everything in between.
+Some margins are applied on these.

+Also, viewport scrollbar detection is made available.

 ## Demo